-Resort Benefits at Loews Sapphire Falls
+Overview of Loews Sapphire Falls Resort

-The Rooms at Loews Sapphire Falls Resort
+Loews Sapphire Falls Resort Rooms

 Most of the rooms come with an oversized shower and no tub, which will work quite nicely for most families.
-If you just can't live without a tub (like me), know that there are a limited number of rooms at the resort with tubs, and you would need to make this request.
+If you just can't live without a tub (like me), know that there are a limited number of rooms at the resort with tubs, and you would need to make this request when booking.
 If it's an absolute must, consider staying at another one of the Universal hotels.
 The vanity and sink is separate from the shower, which makes morning prep a bit easier, but families planning longer stays will likely find the double vanity area at Cabana Bay to be more helpful.

-The Food at Loews Sapphire Falls Resort
+Dining at Loews Sapphire Falls Resort

 There is no shortage of tasty food options at Sapphire Falls, with grab-and-go and tasty, Caribbean-inspired quick-service options at the New Dutch Trading Co.
 There is also a full coffee bar, a yogurt bar and pastry case, which offers different selections depending on time of day.
 In the mornings, there are more breakfast items, while in the afternoon and evenings you'll find more sweets such as cakes.
 I highly recommend the turtle brownie—it's ooey-goey caramely goodness with a heavy dollop of ganache on top.

 The Amatista Cookhouse offers breakfast (buffet or off the menu), lunch and dinner.
 There are gluten-free options, and each of the menus (minus breakfast) include mostly Caribbean and Caribbean-inspired dishes, although there are some American standards.